-(8) METROPOLITAN PLANNING AREA (MPA) BOUNDARY - MCDONALD COUNTY, MO ADJUSTMENTS Chair Judge Moehring introduced the item and Tim Conklin explained that there is a very small portion of the new 2020 Fayetteville-Springdale-Rogers, AR-MO Urban Area Boundary that extended beyond our current Metropolitan Planning Area (MPA) in McDonald County, Missouri.
+(8) METROPOLITAN PLANNING AREA (MPA) BOUNDARY - MCDONALD COUNTY, MO ADJUSTMENTS beyond our current Metropolitan Planning Area (MPA) in McDonald County, Missouri.
 He said federal law requires that the MPA must include the entire Urban Area Boundary, which has prompted this adjustment.
 He said he met with the McDonald County Commission and Mayor Sweeten of Pineville to discuss the amendment and they are in support of the changes to include the current city limits of Pineville.
 He said if this is approved today, we will send it to MoDOT for the Governor's approval.